Zinidia/Pelinstaller/README.md

 [![License: GPL v3](https://img.shields.io/github/license/pelican-installer/pelican-installer)](LICENSE.md)

-## :construction: This installer is currently being developed and does not work :construction:
+## :construction: Pelican Panel is in beta so this script may not work if breaking changes are made, this script will also be recoded to use Docker Compose in the coming days :construction:

 Welcome to the Pelican Installer repository!
 This installer is a hard fork of [ForestRacks's Pterodactyl Installer](https://github.com/ForestRacks/PteroInstaller) and is specifically designed for people to easily install and set up the Pelican Panel on Debian-based or RHEL-based machines.
 If you encounter any issues during the installation process, our troubleshooting section has some helpful tips.